sankamuk/controlmagentutils/README.md

         5. Tool follows a inbuild rollback mechanism incase failure in upgrade.

         6. No worry of unsuccessful upgrade/patch leave agent binary corrupted, tool raises immediate alert in case upgrade/rollback failure.
+        7. All audit and logs visible and sharable via HTTP Interface thus easy access for the same.

 ### 1.3.
 Quick Installation